 What should I consider before applying for a used car lease?

-The main reason most will opt for leasing a used car rather than a new one is cost.
+The main reason most drivers will opt for leasing a used car rather than a new one is simple: the cost.

-However, it’s important not to focus too much on your monthly payments, as there are other costs that need to be considered with a lease.
+However, it’s important not to focus too much on your monthly payments, as there are other costs that need to be considered with a used car lease.

 For example, repair bills.
 A used car may no longer be under a manufacturer’s warranty, therefore you’ll have to foot the bill if anything goes wrong – unlike in a new car where the majority of costs are covered.